J-MaFf/Guides/github/Branch Protection/github-branch-protection-and-status-checks.md

-# GitHub Branch Protection with Required Status Checks
+# GitHub Rulesets with Required Status Checks

 ## Overview

-This comprehensive guide explains how to set up branch protection rules that require automated status checks (tests, linting, builds) to pass before merging—without needing approval reviews.
+This comprehensive guide explains how to set up GitHub Rulesets that require automated status checks (tests, linting, builds) to pass before merging—without needing approval reviews.
 Perfect for solo developers.

+GitHub **Rulesets** are the modern replacement for branch protection rules, offering more flexibility and organization-wide enforcement capabilities.

-The branch protection rules protect your `main` or `master` branch from accidental or harmful changes by requiring:
+The rulesets protect your `main` or `master` branch from accidental or harmful changes by requiring:

 - [x] All automated status checks to pass before merging
 - [x] Branches to be up-to-date before merging
 - [x] All conversations on code to be resolved before merging
-- [ ] No approval reviews (designed for solo development)
+- [x] No approval reviews required (designed for solo development)
-- [ ] No force pushes allowed
+- [x] No force pushes allowed
-- [ ] No branch deletions allowed
+- [x] No branch deletions allowed

 ---